KEEP YOURSELF & YOUR BELONGINGS SAFE

 - Look after yourself, don’t overdo it, and look out for others.

-- #HF2019 takes place on uneven parkland.
+- Most of our events takes place on uneven parkland.
 Whilst we take every effort to ensure that suitable walkways are available there will be some areas where care should be taken due to uneven ground conditions.
 Take care, especially at night and during periods of adverse weather.
 Strong shoes for walking are a good idea – as is a torch after dark.

 - Please do not climb on any trees onsite.
 It is dangerous and may damage the tree.